1) What exactly is a Laboratory Phlebotomist?

-The student may apply for the issuance of a Short Term Certificate in Laboratory Phlebotomy by the college upon successful completion of the program requirements.
-Cuyahoga Community College’s Laboratory Phlebotomy Program is approved by the
+The student may apply for a Short Term Certificate in Laboratory Phlebotomy by the college upon successful completion of the program requirements.
+Cuyahoga Community College’s Laboratory Phlebotomy Program is approved by the:

 National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 6) Are you required to be licensed or certified in order to work as a phlebotomist?

 No licensure is required at this time in the State of Ohio.
 The healthcare industry in the greater Cleveland area generally requires that phlebotomists are certified, however.
 After successful completion of Tri-C's program, students are eligible to sit for national certification examinations such as that given by: American Society for Clinical Pathology (ASCP), American Society of Phlebotomy Technicians (ASPT), or American Medical Technologists (AMT).

 7) What is the program pass rate on the ASCP Board of Certification Exam?

 The 2013 annual results for all students taking the certification exam yielded a program pass rate of 87%.
 The national average for the same period was 85.
 The spring 2014 results thus far were 100% pass rate.

 The program courses MLT 1300 and MLT 2970 are held at METRO campus only.
 The clinical practicum (MLT 1850) is always held Session B and takes place for 20 hours per week in the daytime at an area clinical site within a 50 mile radius of the METRO campus.
 Other non-program required courses may be completed at any Tri-C campus or via distance learning option, if available.